OpenTranslationBible/open-bible/en-GB/04.Numbers/md/numbers-27.md

 # Numbers Chapter 27

 ## Numbers 27:1
-The daughters of Zelophehad, son of Hepher, son of Gilead, son of Machir, son of Manasseh, from the clans of Manasseh son of Joseph, came forward.
-Their names were Mahlah, Noah, Hoglah, Milkah, and Tirzah.
+The daughters of Zelophehad, son of Hepher, son of Gilead, son of Makir, son of Manasseh, from the families of Manasseh, son of Joseph, came forward.
+The names of the daughters were Mahlah, Noah, Hoglah, Milcah, and Tirzah.

 ## Numbers 27:2
-They stood before Moses, Eleazar the priest, the leaders, and all the congregation at the entrance to the tent of meeting, and said:
+They stood before Moses, Eleazar the priest, the leaders, and the entire assembly at the entrance to the tent of meeting and said,

 ## Numbers 27:3
 “Our father died in the wilderness.
-He was not among those who banded together with Korah against the Lord, but died for his own sin and had no sons.
+He was not among those who banded together against the Lord with Korah, but he died for his own sin and left no sons.

 ## Numbers 27:4
-Why should our father’s name be removed from his clan simply because he had no male children?
-Give us property among our father’s relatives.”
+Why should our father's name vanish from his family because he had no son?
+Grant us property among our father's relatives.”

 ## Numbers 27:5
-So Moses brought their case before the Lord.
+Moses brought their case before the Lord.

 ## Numbers 27:6
-The Lord said to Moses:
+The Lord spoke to Moses,

 ## Numbers 27:7
-“The claim of Zelophehad’s daughters is just.
-You must certainly grant them a legal inheritance among their father’s relatives and transfer their father’s property to them.
+“The daughters of Zelophehad speak rightly.
+You shall indeed give them an inheritance among their father's brothers and transfer their father's inheritance to them.

 ## Numbers 27:8
-Say to the Israelites: If a man dies without a son, his inheritance is to be passed to his daughter.
+Speak to the Israelites, saying, ‘If a man dies and has no son, then transfer his inheritance to his daughter.

 ## Numbers 27:9
 If he has no daughter, give his inheritance to his brothers.

 ## Numbers 27:10
-If he has no brothers, give it to his father’s brothers.
+If he has no brothers, give his inheritance to his father's brothers.

 ## Numbers 27:11
-If his father had no brothers, give it to his nearest relative in his clan.
-This is to be a legal requirement for the Israelites, as the Lord commanded Moses.”
+If his father had no brothers, give his inheritance to the nearest relative in his family, and he shall possess it.
+This shall be a statute for the Israelites, as the Lord commanded Moses.’”

 ## Numbers 27:12
-Then the Lord said to Moses, “Go up this mountain of Abarim and view the land I have given to the Israelites.
+The Lord said to Moses, “Go up this mountain in the Abarim Range and view the land I have given to the Israelites.

 ## Numbers 27:13
-After you have seen it, you too will be gathered to your people, just as your brother Aaron was.
+After you have seen it, you too will be gathered to your people, as your brother Aaron was,

 ## Numbers 27:14
-For when the people quarrelled in the Wilderness of Zin, you rebelled against My instruction concerning the waters at Meribah and failed to uphold My holiness before them.”
+because you rebelled against my command at the waters of Meribah in the Desert of Zin, failing to uphold my holiness before the Israelites.”
+(These are the waters of Meribah of Kadesh in the Desert of Zin.)

 ## Numbers 27:15
-Then Moses said to the Lord,
+Moses spoke to the Lord,

 ## Numbers 27:16
-“Let the Lord, the God of the spirits of all humanity, appoint someone over the community,
+“May the Lord, the God who gives life to all, appoint a leader over the community,

 ## Numbers 27:17
-to lead them out and bring them in, so that the Lord’s people will not be like sheep without a shepherd.”
+one who will lead them out and bring them in, so the Lord’s people will not be like sheep without a shepherd.”

 ## Numbers 27:18
-The Lord replied to Moses, “Take Joshua son of Nun, a man in whom is the Spirit, and lay your hand upon him.
+The Lord said to Moses, “Take Joshua son of Nun, a man in whom is the spirit, and lay your hand on him.

 ## Numbers 27:19
-Have him stand before Eleazar the priest and the whole congregation.
-Commission him in their sight.
+Have him stand before Eleazar the priest and the entire assembly, and commission him in their sight.

 ## Numbers 27:20
-Give him some of your authority, so the entire community of Israel will obey him.
+Bestow some of your authority upon him, so that the whole community of the Israelites will obey him.

 ## Numbers 27:21
-He is to stand before Eleazar, who will obtain decisions for him through the Urim before the Lord.
-At his word they will go out and at his word they will return—he and all the Israelites with him.”
+He shall stand before Eleazar the priest, who will inquire for him by the decision of the Urim before the Lord.
+At his command, they shall go out, and at his command, they shall come in, both he and the entire community of the Israelites.”

 ## Numbers 27:22
-So Moses did as the Lord commanded.
-He took Joshua, had him stand before Eleazar and all the people,
+Moses did as the Lord commanded him.
+He took Joshua and had him stand before Eleazar the priest and the entire assembly.

 ## Numbers 27:23
-laid his hands on him and commissioned him, just as the Lord had spoken through Moses.
+He laid his hands on him and commissioned him, as the Lord had instructed through Moses.